iiotntust/1121robot/3D CAD Assets/README.md

 # 1121 Introduction to Robotics 3D CAD Assets
 ## 3D files for simulation
-The relevent 3D files used in excersizes #1 and #2 have been provided for you within the *"CAD Assets"* subdirectory.
+The relevant 3D files used in exercises #1 and #2 have been provided for you within the *"CAD Assets"* subdirectory.

 ### File types include: